 Living by design – getting started

-A powerful starting point would be to ask yourself:
+A powerful starting point to wake up your inner visionary would be to ask yourself:

 - What is it that I would absolutely love to do and how do I get beautifully and handsomely paid to do it?